vzeizer/DSA_Forecast_EnergyDemand/README.md

-# Project with Feedback Number 8: Data Science Academy Data Scientist Bootcamp
+# Project with Feedback: Data Science Academy Data Scientist Bootcamp
 ## Predictive Modeling in IoT - Energy Usage Forecasting

 This IoT project aims to create predictive models for forecasting the energy consumption of appliances.
 The data used includes measurements from temperature and humidity sensors in a wireless network, weather forecasts from an airport station, and energy usage by light fixtures.